-The project manager is the driver for the project, and it is his responsibility to lead the project to the success path only.
-While taking the project, the project manager will deal with different challenges- it can be technical, or human resources, or some conceptual problem, also some unpredictable problem can come up during the project cycle, so project managers should be confident and experienced enough to respond and act for a solution at a time to save delay time for the project.
-The project manager is the responsible body to deliver the project to the client within the constraints of cost, schedule, quality, and safety requirements.
-The overall performance, whether it be quality or productivity, is associated with the management process and business practices.
+The project manager is the driver of the project, and it is his responsibility to lead the project to the success path only.
+While taking on the project, the manager will deal with different challenges- technical, human resources, or conceptual problems.
+Also, during the project cycle, unpredictable issues can arise, so project managers should have the confidence and experience to respond promptly and act to save time and avoid project delays.
+The project manager is responsible for delivering the project to the client within the constraints of cost, schedule, quality, and safety requirements.
+Whether quality or productivity, the overall performance is associated with the management process and business practices.

-Here are some of the amazing qualities of a Project manager, which are as follows:
+Here are some of the amazing qualities of a Project manager:

-Project managers are special individuals who have the vision and strong confidence with a high level of self-motivation towards their work.
-Project managers are not born with this quality; they train themselves with technical knowledge and develop soft skills while indulging to several activities throughout.
-They prepare themselves with quality education (can be international education for today’s scenario) and take initial steps with experience in the field over the years; the experience teaches them every single detail related to projects.
-The project managers are regularly learning to keep themselves updated with the latest technology and new skills demanded in the market, which makes them smarter managers of today’s era.
-This quality keeps individuals aware of updated technology that they can make use of fast processing.
+Project managers are special individuals with a vision, strong confidence, and a high level of self-motivation.
+Project managers are not born with this quality; they train themselves with technical knowledge and develop soft skills while indulging in several activities.
+They prepare themselves with quality education (it can be international education for today’s scenario) and take initial steps with experience in the field over the years; the experience teaches them every detail related to projects.
+Project managers are regularly learning to keep themselves updated with the latest technology and new skills demanded in the market, which makes them smarter managers of today’s era.
+This quality makes individuals aware of updated technology that they can use for fast processing.

 2. Managing People

 Competency is the must-have success factor today (also for the future).
 The meaning of competency differs from person to person; it is generated based on the nature of the project.
-One common meaning of competency as defined is- “ability to mobilize, integrate, and transfer knowledge, skills, and resources to reach or surpass the configured performance in work assignments, adding economic and social value to the organization and the individual”.
+One common meaning of competency, as defined, is- the “ability to mobilize, integrate, and transfer knowledge, skills, and resources to reach or surpass the configured performance in work assignments, adding economic and social value to the organization and the individual”.

-The project management competency is the potential of the manager which keep the development within the constraints of cost, schedule, quality, and safety.
+Project management competency is the potential of the manager which keep the development within the constraints of cost, schedule, quality, and safety.
 Competence is the mixture of knowledge, experience, and personal attitude, where knowledge and experience related to the function of the project, and attitude is related to behavior.
 The competencies are- “the characteristics of a manager, which lead to the demonstration of skills and abilities which result in effective performance within an occupational area”.
 It combines specific knowledge, skills, abilities, characteristics, and behavior that enhance job performance.
 Better the competency, better the performance; these are directly dependent terms.
-The manager must be consistent with the policies throughout the project cycle to attain a better result.
+To achieve better results, the manager must be consistent with the policies throughout the project cycle.

-is the most factor, which only good leaders talk about.
+is the most factor which only good leaders talk about.
 EI is the ability of the manager to understand the emotions and react in a certain way.
-Normally projects are for humans, and human has emotions so, it is the new thing to work for the real world for once and all.
-If the manager can understand the EI of the team, he can react that way to individuals in the team and make the maximum use of their strong skills.
+Normally projects are for humans, and human has emotions, so it is a new thing to work for the real world once and for all.
+If the manager can understand the EI of the team, he can react that way to individuals in the team and make the maximum use of their vital skills.

 6. Risk Factor

-The manager must be very clear about what is demanded?
+The manager must have a clear understanding of the demands/requirements.
 When is demanded?
-And how can he full fill the demand!
-And should be prepared about the risks coming up to the timeline because active management works well; reactive is just not acceptable for this competitive world.
-The manager must give up his comfort zone; if he stays, he can never follow/search for a new method, a risk-taking factor is needed.
+And how can he full fill the demand?
+And should be prepared for the risks coming up to the timeline because active management works well; reactive is unacceptable in this competitive world.
+The manager must give up his comfort zone; If he stays, he will never be able to follow/search for a new method, and a risk-taking factor is required.

-Leadership is not only the quality, but this is also the responsibility of the manager to get the work done by making the right use of its resources.
-Leadership is defined with the behavioral aspect, which leads to the success of the project for the organization, as well as personal interest plays an important role.
+Leadership is not only the quality, but it is also the manager’s responsibility to get the work done by making the right use of its resources.
+The behavioral aspect defines leadership, which leads to the organization’s project success, and personal interest plays an important role.

-Project managers who pass flexibility throughout their leadership style offer good value to the project when compared to strict ones. leadership is not only about being good, but it should be authoritative also while assigning tasks.
+Project managers who pass flexibility throughout their leadership style offer good value to the project compared to strict ones.
+Leadership is not only about being good, but it should be authoritative also while assigning tasks.

-Managers who can influence the team are always praised.
-If the manager has the quality to influence people, that can put up a positive attitude of the people and build trust in the manager; this always results in good and project is successful.
+People always praise managers who can influence the team.
+If the manager has the quality to influence people, that can put up a positive attitude and build trust in the manager; this always results in good, and the project is successful.

-Questions arise after doubts; if the manager can arrange a session for questions before starting the project (preferably during the initial phase), it can add up possibilities of success, everybody will have clarity about what is demanded.
-Team members can also ask about what style of working will be good for this project; clarity in the process is good to have for a successful project.
+Questions arise after doubts; if the manager can arrange a session for questions before starting the project (preferably during the initial phase), it can add up possibilities of success, and everybody will have clarity about what is demanded.
+Team members can also ask what working style will be good for this project; clarity in the process is suitable for a successful project.